babyloniaapp/docs/guide.md

 You might notice straight away that we’re still dealing with an [Ethereum](https://academy.binance.com/en/articles/what-is-ethereum) wallet.
 The **BABY token**, the Babylonia.app native token is deployed on BNB Chain (BSC), Polygon and Fantom network.
 So, it is required that these networks to be added to the MetaMask original network list.

-Do not use MetaMask with Ethereum network, at best, this won’t work with BNB Chain(Binance Smart Chain or BSC) DApps.
+ℹ️Do not use MetaMask with Ethereum network, at best, this won’t work with BNB Chain(Binance Smart Chain or BSC) DApps.
 At worst, **you could lose funds by sending them to addresses you can’t actually use**.

 Let’s change that.